 You can also buy the exotic engram he offers, which costs 97 Legendary Shards and will contain a random exotic weapon or armor piece that your current character has not unlocked.
 (Today I finally got a decent pair of Sunbracers, something I never thought I'd be excited to say, but here we are.)

 Note that if engram drops an armor piece, then it will have a good stat roll.
 Also note that if you've unlocked everything on that character, then it definitely will be an armor piece (as there would be no benefit from acquiring duplicate exotic weapons, given that they have identical stats).
 I usually roll the dice each week.

 If you happen to be new to Destiny 2, check out our beginner's guide to help get started.

-Xur is open for business from 9:00 am PST / 1:00 pm EST / 4:00 pm GMT, and leaves when the game resets on Tuesday.
-Here's what he's got for sale.
+Xur sells one specific armor piece for each class, at 23 Legendary Shards, and an exotic weapon for 29 Legendary shards.
+Xur is open for business from 8:00 am PST / 12:00 pm EST / 3:00 pm GMT, and leaves when the game resets on Tuesday.
+Here's what he has this week.

-The Stag (Warlock helmet) — don't buy
+Eye of Another World (Warlock helmet) — probably buy